 Google (Universal) Analytics

-This website uses Google (Universal) Analytics, a web analysis service provided by Google Inc. with its registered office at 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
-We use Google (Universal) Analytics in order to be able to analyse and regularly improve the use of our website.
+If and as long as you agree, we will use Google (Universal) Analytics, a web analysis service provided by Google Inc. with its registered office at 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
+We use Google (Universal) Analytics to analyse and regularly improve of our website.
 Obtaining the statistics makes it possible for us to improve our services and make them more interesting for you as a user.
-For the exceptional cases in which personal data are transferred to the USA, Google has submitted to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework.
-The legal basis for the use of Google (Universal) Analytics is Article 6 (1) (f) GDPR.
+In the event that personal data are transferred to the USA, Google has submitted to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework.
+The legal basis for the use of Google (Universal) Analytics is Article 6 (1) (a) GDPR (consent).

-You can also prevent the data generated by the cookie regarding your use of the website (including your IP address) from being collected and sent to Google and the processing of the data by Google by downloading and installing the browser plug-in available through the following link: http://tools.google.com/dlpage/gaoptout?hl=en.
+You can also prevent the data generated by the cookie regarding your use of the website (including your IP address) from being collected and sent to Google as well as the processing of the data by Google by downloading and installing the browser plug-in available through the following link: http://tools.google.com/dlpage/gaoptout?hl=en.

 Google Tag Manager

 We use the services offered by Google Maps on this website.
-This makes it possible for us to display interactive maps for you directly on the website and gives you comfortable to access the map function.
+This makes it possible for us to display interactive maps for you directly on the website and give you access the map function.
 This is done on the legal basis of Article 6 (1) (f) GDPR.